craftfrancis/cs280lab5/README.md

 The MIT License (MIT)

-Copyright (c) [2015] [Francis Craft, Alexander Means, Troy Dinga, Sarah Guillaume, Ayodele Hamilton]
+Copyright (c) [2015] [Francis Craft, Alexander Means, Troy Dinga, Sarah Guillaume, Ayodele Hamilton, Elizabeth Person]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal